ZZ Plant Care Guide ZZ Plant (Zamioculcas zamiifolia) is the ultimate low-maintenance houseplant, perfect for anyone who wants beautiful greenery with minimal effort. Known for its glossy, dark green leaves and incredible tolerance for neglect, the ZZ plant thrives in conditions that would challenge

 How often should I water my ZZ Plant?

-Can ZZ Plants survive in low light?
+Can ZZ Plants survive in windowless rooms?

 Why are my ZZ Plant leaves turning yellow?

-How do I propagate a ZZ Plant?
+How do I propagate my ZZ Plant?

 Related Care Information